-Calling all chocolate lovers!
-These Dark Chocolate Brownies are the BEST!
+These chewy Dark Chocolate Brownies are the BEST!
 Fudgy and decadently delicious.
-They're so rich and so moist.
-Try baking homemade brownies from scratch, and you'll never make a boxed version again!
+They’re so rich and so moist, and you don’t need a mixer to make them.

 Friends are always amazed at how much better homemade brownies taste than the boxed kind and with minimal effort.
+It’s totally worth the few extra minutes to make these from scratch.

-These moist, dark chocolate brownies are delish in this Brownie Strawberry Shortcake Recipe, this Chocolate Trifle, and to make these Spider Brownies.
+These moist, dark chocolate brownies are delish in this Brownie Strawberry Shortcake Recipe, this Chocolate Trifle, and to make these Spider Brownies

 For chewy, dark chocolate brownies, you’ll need:

-- Water
+• Water

-- Vanilla Extract - pure vanilla extract
+• Vanilla Extract – pure vanilla extract is best.

-- Salt - we prefer sea salt
+• Salt – we prefer sea salt.

-- Chopped Nuts - it's optional to add walnuts or pecans
+• Chopped Nuts – it’s optional to add walnuts or pecans.

 You’ll find the measurements and instructions in the printable recipe card below.